Mars analog habitat: LunAres

 LunAres Research Station is a specialized analog research facility located in Piła, Poland, dedicated to isolation studies and simulating the planetary operations of a surface space habitat.
 Established in 2017 serves as a testbed for scientific research and technological development related to long-duration space missions.

 The habitat was built at the post-military airport by Space Garden and designed by Space is More companies.
 The facility provides full isolation - the habitat is only connected to the old military aircraft hangar, in which there are 250 meters of extravehicular activity area.

 Original Biosphere 2 test module used for the Space Analog for the Moon and Mars.

 Space Analog for the Moon and Mars (SAM)

-SAM is a hermetically sealed and pressurized habitat located at Biosphere 2 under the management of the University of Arizona.
+Space Analog for the Moon and Mars (SAM) is a hermetically sealed and pressurized habitat located at Biosphere 2 under the management of the University of Arizona.
 Built by expanding the historic test module for the Biosphere, the facility is focused on crewed missions and research dedicated to ecosystem modeling and validation, in situ resource utilization, and human performance in space exploration.